 It’s no secret that excessive alcohol consumption can lead to a number of health risks, including liver damage, anemia, cardiovascular disease, and depression.
 Not many would think that too much alcohol could cause permanent vision damage.

-Sure, we know that drinking affects our vision and can cause blurred or double vision.
+Sure, we know that drinking affects our vision and can cause blurred or double vision, especially at night.
 This is sometimes known as “beer goggles.”
 After all, impaired vision and a slowed reaction time are why drinking and driving is often a fatal combination.

 Long-term excessive drinking can permanently damage your eyesight and can even lead to blindness in some cases.

 Excessive drinking doesn’t affect the eyes directly, but it does affect the brain.
 Naturally, as the brain and eyes are so closely linked, our vision suffers because of it.

 When someone spends a night drinking too much, the brain has trouble communicating with every part of the body including the eyes.
 The images being sent from the brain to the eyes are not being interpreted correctly or take a longer time to process.

 This slowed down communication from the eyes to the brain not only affects how we interpret images, but it can set off a myriad of other side effects that will impair your vision and, in some cases, even damage your eyes.

 Optic nerve damage is very closely linked to neurological damage sustained by the brain when partaking in heavy drinking.
 Because the optic nerve is made up of neurological transmitters, it can become damaged by the alcohol, just like in the brain.